bigchaindb/org/ROADMAP.md

 1. Publish all testing software and test results, including integration tests, performance tests (benchmarks), and stress tests.
 1. Migration to future versions should be _possible_.
 See the explanation of what that means in the first paragraph of this section.
+1. Implementation of a [clean shutdown procedure (for BigchainDB)](https://github.com/bigchaindb/bigchaindb/projects/7).
+This is a blocker for the next item...
+1. BigchainDB and Tendermint packaged as a single service unit.
+(This is [issue #2238](https://github.com/bigchaindb/bigchaindb/issues/2238).)
 1. The test networks have run without issue for weeks.
+1. Tendermint 1.0 has been released.
+One can check that on the [Cosmos Roadmap page](https://cosmos.network/roadmap).
 1. Known causes of failure (e.g. DDoS attacks) are documented.
-1. Updates to the BigchainDB Server configuration settings: remove some settings (keys) and add some Tendermint-related settings.
+1. Updates to the BigchainDB Server configuration settings: remove some settings (keys) and maybe add some Tendermint-related settings.
 Some of this is done.
-1. Increased code test coverage on the Events API.
+1. Most of the old defunct code is removed.

 Other things that might be done for the 2.0 release include:

+- Increased code test coverage on the Events API.
 - All (or most) tests are running on Travis CI.
-- Implementation of a clean `bigchaindb` shutdown procedure.
-Generic process management.

 ## Some Goals for BigchainDB 2.1 and Beyond